angstyloop/idhash/README.md

 i1 = concat(i1x, i1y),    i2 = concat(i2x, i2y)

-Then you can do the same bit operations as we've done on 64-bit integers, but on a half as many 128-bit integers instead.
+Then you can do the same bit operations as we've done on 64-bit integers, but on a half as many 128-bit integers instead (syntactically only probably - your CPU architecture probably doesn't natively support a 128-bit integer type. if it does, cool!).

 dist = sum( (d1 ^ d2) & (i1 ^ i2) )

-And it looks nicer.
-And that's nice!
+And it looks nicer, which is cool.

-I don't use int128_t because I have them separate to begin with, since each component is computed concurrently.
-Also my machine doesn't have a native 128-bit data type.
-E.g. unsigned long int is 8 bytes, or 64 bits.
-There are some (somewhat exotic) architectures that support such a wide integer type.